| |

 I won’t lie, it takes a lot of those beautiful little blossoms to get a good flavor, but it’s totally worth it!

 I always grab way more than I need which is like shopping bags full.
+This is so I can make up lots of honeysuckle infused recipes.

 1. Prepare honeysuckle blossoms, boil and steep for 12 hours.